Debra D. Mays

 “I can …”

-Learning Targets For Students: (1) Revenues (2) Expenditures and (3) Percentages.
+Learning Targets For Students: (1) Art (2) Theater and (3) Plays

-Essential Question- What are expenditures?
+Essential Question- What are Greek City-States?

-Learning Targets For Students: (1) Police Protection
+Learning Targets For Students: (1) India (2) Dravidians and (3) The Aryans

 Instructional Strategies/